mothur/mothur.github.io/_wiki/jack.md

 $$var \left( S_{jack,1} \right ) = \left(a_{11}^2 \right) 75 + \left(a_{21}^2 \right) 6 + \left(a_{31}^2 \right) 1 + \left(a_{41}^2 \right) 2-S_{jack,k}= \left(4\right) 75 + \left(1\right) 6 + \left(1\right) 1 + \left(1\right) 2 -159= 150$$

-The statistics for the remaining k\'s and the Tk and Pk can be
+The statistics for the remaining k's and the Tk and Pk can be
 calculated:

     k     Sj,k    var      Tk       Pk